 With prior registration, visitors are invited to explore the magnificent Kuppel dome that tops the Reichstag, offering 360-degree views of the Berlin cityscape.
-From the dome, you can also see the main debating chamber of the parliament below, with the sun’s light illuminating the floor.
+From the dome, you can also see the parliament's main debating chamber below, with the sun’s light illuminating the floor.

 Complimentary audio guides are available to accompany your tour, offering an insight into the construction of the Reichstag building and the history of the German Bundestag, as well as the sights you can see from the dome.
-It is available in eleven different languages (including English), as well as special versions for children and those with disabilities.
+It is available in eleven different languages (including English) and special versions for children and those with disabilities.
 To the east of the dome is a rooftop restaurant that’s open throughout the day and for evening meals.